 In the web host universe you have to pick from servers exclusive to your own use, or the shared use of a server – indeed called a shared server.
-Choosing between the two is more complicated than just considering cost, there are numerous other factors involved in making the choice between shared hosting vs dedicated hosting.
+Choosing between the two is more complicated than just considering cost.
+Because there are more factors involved when making the choice between shared hosting vs dedicated hosting.
 Let’s have a look.

-If your app is one of many which needs highly-customized server configurations and if this is the case an exclusive server will be your only option, as this is the only way in which you will get root access that allows you to change server variables end-to-end.
-On the flipside, exclusive servers do imply that you will be responsible for everything around the upkeep and ongoing smooth running of the machine.
+If your app is one of many which needs highly-customized server configurations, then an exclusive server is your only option.
+Because it’s the only way you’ll get root access that allows you to change server variables end-to-end.
+On the flip-side, exclusive servers do imply that you’re responsible for all upkeep and smooth-running of the machine.
 This includes installing patches and running updates when necessary.

-However, some companies that sell of exclusive use servers can offer a helping hand.
-You could buy a managed exclusive server where the hosting company offers full management of all dedicated server requirements.
-There are also middle tiers of management including semi-managed servers where the host will do some of the work for you.
-The host-manager options make the shared hosting vs dedicated hosting decision a bit easier if you’re not keen on doing server management yourself.
+However, dedicated server resellers can offer a helping hand by offering full management of all dedicated server requirements.
+There are also middle tiers of management, including semi-managed servers where the host does some of the work for you.
+The host-manager options make the shared hosting vs dedicated hosting decision a bit easier, unless you’re keen on doing server management yourself.

-Mixed hosting machines can be customized and changed to a degree.
-For example, you can load CMS such as WordPress or Joomla and you will be able to directly access the file content and directories on the server.
-Most shared hosts also let you configure MySQL and inboxes while you can get access to a degree of server logging.
+You can customize and change mixed hosting machines to a certain extent.
+For example, you can load CMS, like WordPress or Joomla, and directly access the server’s file content and directories.
+Most shared hosts also let you configure MySQL and inboxes, plus give some access to server logging.
 However, forget about full root access and absolute control over resources.

 Every business must plan for growth or the occasional downturn.
 Scaling your IT infrastructure along with this growth is important, but it can be costly to scale.
-Scalability is, therefore, a big factor when picking between shared server vs dedicated server hosting and here we can say from the start that an exclusive server dedicated to your use will essentially offer you more flexibility to scale.
+Scalability is, therefore, a big factor when picking between shared vs dedicated servers.
+We can hence verify that with an exclusive server, you have more growth opportunity.

 Managing performance on a dedicated server is a lot easier.
-Again, it goes back to control: you can control how much CPU resources you allocate and you can decide whether you opt for SSD drives over HDD drives.
-The choice of OS is all yours too: on an exclusive-use machine, you can install your preferred choice of Windows or Linux distributions such as CentOS or Debian.
+But again – it goes back to control.
+Because you can control how much CPU resources you allocate and you can decide whether you opt for SSD drives over HDD drives.
+You’re also free to choose OS on an exclusive-use machine, whether it’s Windows, or Linux distributions like CentOS or Debian.

 Unfortunately, with shared-use hosting, you are very restricted.
 Yes, your hosting provider can promise 99.9% uptime, but no web host will allow you to use an unlimited amount of resources.
 At some point, you will hit a performance cap and your website will fail.
 Always ask what workload a shared-use hosting account can cope with before you sign up, especially if you are running a website with a lot of visitors.

-On the flip side you can get shared-use hosting for a very low price, in fact, under ten dollars will get you a shared-use website hosting account for a month.
-And these accounts will be just fine for basic websites.
-At the same time, your cheap shared hosting account will be beginner friendly too, much easier to manage than a dedicated server.
+Alternatively, you can get shared hosting for a very low price.
+In fact, $10 or less will get you a month of shared hosting, which works fine for a basic website.
+At the same time, your cheap shared hosting account will be beginner friendly and much easier to manage than a dedicated server.

 - Fast and easy setup is important